FriedSteel/GdriveStream/README.md

 4. Initialize the function:
 "gdriveStream.stream(mediaLink, APIkey, context);"
 This function requires 3 parameters:
-i. "mediaLink" - The link of the video file stored in Google Drive.
+i. "mediaLink" - The link of the video file stored in Google Drive (String).
 ii.
-"APIkey" - Google Drive API key acquired from Step 1.
+"APIkey" - Google Drive API key acquired from Step 1 (String).
-iii. "context" - Context of the activity.
+iii. "context" - Context of the activity (Context).